CalebPecka/bioiSeniorProject/README.md

 Based on these results: bmi, height, and weight.pounds were removed.
 One linear model was created without metrics of improvment (ABC versus SRC versus PGI R), and another model included those metrics.

+Neither model could explain variation in alpha diversity, signifying that alpha diversity may not be a useful metric for measuring patient recovery.

 ## Usage:

 ## References